octaviospain/Musicott/README.md

 ## Copyright
 Copyright (c) 2015-2016 Octavio Calleya.

-Musicott is free softare under GNU GPL version 3 license.
+Musicott is free software under GNU GPL version 3 license.
 The license of Musicott and the licenses of the included libraries in this software are in the [LICENSE](https://github.com/octaviospain/Musicott/tree/master/license "License") folder